AhteshamAli12/Library-Management-System/README.md

-Certainly!
-Here's a GitHub README file template for your Library Management System (LMS):

----

 # Library Management System (LMS)

 This project is a simple command-line application in Python that manages book entries in a SQLite database.
 It allows users to list, add, delete, and update book entries.